 The teaching of art and design is monitored regularly, at least termly, through data, sketchbook and planning monitoring or peer observations.
 This information is used to identify strengths and areas for development.
 An action plan is drawn to support with any areas for development.

-Displays around the school reflect the children’s sense of pride in their artwork and this is also demonstrated by creative outcomes across the wider curriculum.
-Our school environment also celebrates children’s achievements in art and demonstrates the subject’s high profile in the school.
+Displays and framed artwork around the school reflect the priority for art and children’s sense of pride; this is also demonstrated by creative outcomes across the wider curriculum.
+The school environment celebrates children’s achievements in art and demonstrates the subject’s high profile in the school.

 These factors ensure that we are able to maintain high standards in art and design.
 Our art curriculum contributes to children’s personal development in creativity, independence, judgement and self-reflection.
 Children progress well and are equipped not only with a rigorous understanding of the content covered, but also an awareness of how art can enrich lives, encourage appreciation for diverse cultures and traditions, build communities and cultivate cultural assets.